mabuonomo/mabuonomo.github.io/_posts/2021-05-17-share-usb-dongle-bluetooth-over-ip.markdown

 WantedBy=multi-user.target
 ```

 NB.
-You need to replace _usbid_ 0a12:0001 with the your usbid ble device.
+You need to replace _usbid_ 0a12:0001 with your usbid ble device.

 ```sh
 sudo systemctl --system daemon-reload